Adventure on our doorstep

 - Can we stay locally?
 Yes, please get in touch with us and we’ll let you know about local halls and campsites.

 - What can we do while we’re not sailing?
 There’s a clubhouse with a wet and dry seating area, microwave and kettle, plus outside seating.
-We have a “shore pack” full of activities, and the Brownie / Guide water safety badge syllabuses.
-Older girls and young women often simply enjoy watching their friends sail and experiencing the tranquility of the environment.
-We’re updating our Shore Pack to reflect the new programme before September 2019.
+We’re updating our “shore pack” for 2020.
+Younger girls may enjoy doing a Unit Meeting Activity in the clubhouse or outside.
+Older girls and young women often simply enjoy watching their friends sail and experiencing the tranquillity of the environment.

 - Can parents stay?
 Yes, they’re very welcome.
 There is indoor and outdoor seating, and a self-serve tea / coffee are (honesty box for contributions to SBSC).
 There is a farm shop / cafe nearby which is open on Saturdays, and we’re only 10 minutes drive from Yeovil and 20 minutes from Sherborne.

 - Can I bring my dog?
-Sorry, dogs aren’t allowed on Wessex Water sites, although we anticipate that assistance dogs will be allowed.
+Sorry, dogs aren’t allowed on Wessex Water sites, with the exception of assistance dogs.

 - Can I bring my own children?
 Yes, that’s fine.
 Remember you’ll need to ensure you have provided parental consent, included sufficient cover for them as part of your adult to child ratios and ensure they are properly supervised.
 They will only be able to join in with the activity if they are aged 7 or over – please include them in your estimated numbers.

 - Some of our unit have wetsuits and sailing shoes – shall we bring them?
 Yes please.
-You’ll still need a windproof jacket, hat, and of course a full change of clothese.
+You’ll still need a windproof jacket, hat, and of course a full change of clothes.